trustedlogin/docs/docs/Connector/01-intro.md

 ### Incomplete information

-The [design of TrustedLogin](/flows) ensures that no site access data stored in the SaaS is sensitive: every access requires that the SaaS and Vendor agree that the credentials are valid.
+The [design of TrustedLogin](/flows) ensures that no site access data stored in the SaaS is sensitive: every access requires that the SaaS and Connector agree that the credentials are valid.

 ### Help Desk integration

-The Vendor plugin is the bridge used for support desk integrations: when providing customer support in Help Scout, for example, the email address is sent to the Vendor plugin.
+The Connector plugin is the bridge used for support desk integrations: when providing customer support in Help Scout, for example, the email address is sent to the Connector plugin.

 The plugin generates a list of licenses that are connected to that email address, generate hashes that are used as Secret IDs, then and ask the SaaS for a list of any matching Secret IDs.